Kaew Nawarat: Early life

-Nawarat was born September 29, 1862, at the royal residence of Chiang Mai (คุ้มหลวงนครเชียงใหม่) as the 6th son of King Inthawichayanon, the 7th King of Chiang Mai, and Mae Chao Keao.
+Nawarat was born September 29, 1862, at the royal residence of Chiang Mai (คุ้มหลวงนครเชียงใหม่) as the 6th son of Inthawichayanon, the 7th Ruler of Chiang Mai, and Mae Chao Keao.

 In 1877, when he was 15 years old and his father still ruled Chiang Mai, Nawarat was appointed as Vice Minister of the Treasury.
 That same year, he brought 300 Chiang Mai and Lamphun families to Chiang Saen.
 In 1882, he became the Minister of the Treasury, responsible for bringing the royal tribute to King Rama V in Bangkok in 1886.
 He became the Minister of Interior in 1899.

 Marriage and family

 When he was 22 years old, he married Mae Chao Jammary, daughter of Chao Rajapakinai Panfar.
 After that he married Chaoying Fai, Mom Buakew, and Mom Sae.
 He had 4 sons and 2 daughters with his wives; with Mae Chao Jammary: